Dorkside/Dorkside/README.md

 # James D. MARTIN

-Aa a science addict I have always tried to understand the workings of things around me.
+As a science addict I have always tried to understand the workings of things around me.
 Development came as a logical step from analyzing to creating.
 I am passionate about interface design and aim to provide intuitive software to empower others.

 ```JSON
 {